Moving Company to Germany

-International Shipping Options
+International Shipping Options from USA to Germany

 Working with SDC International Shipping opens up many different options for international shipping to Germany.
 A detailed examination of your particular needs will help you decide upon what makes the most sense for you.
 Some things to consider include: the size of your shipment, the contents of your shipment, the timing of your move, and the exact location of your destination.

 Options include: full container load (20’ or 40’ containers), partial containers, oversized freight for special items that don’t fit into containers, and air shipments.

 SDC International Shipping is in a unique position as a large relocation service provider to offer its clients the ability to send almost any sized shipment.
 Decided to add a few more items?
 Everything doesn’t fit into one container?
 Not a problem.
 You don’t need to feel that you must limit yourself to the contents of a container.